fedspendingtransparency/usaspending-api/README.md

 Ensure the following dependencies are installed and working prior to continuing:

 ### Requirements
-- [`Docker`](https://www.docker.com/products/docker-desktop) which will handle application dependencies.
+- [`Docker`](https://docs.docker.com/install/) which will handle the other application dependencies.
 - `Bash` or another Unix Shell equivalent
   - Bash is available on Windows as [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - [`Git`](https://git-scm.com/downloads)